kanbanyte/sepa/sqap/sqap.md

 Regular reviews and updates of the project milestones are necessary to ensure alignment with the Kanban board and timely achievement of each milestone.
 Any changes to the milestones should be communicated and discussed with the project team using GitHub's discussions to ensure everyone is on the same page.

-### Stage-dependent tasks
-Stage-dependent issues and tasks must indicate which sub-project they belong to, as well as which version\
-(e.g., [Module 1-2] v1.0 dsg indicating this issue belong to design phase of Module 1-2 first release).

 ### Cross-Functional Tasks
 Cross-functional tasks and issues must indicate the base version they belong to, such as **Project 24 v0.1.0-a**.\
 This information is essential for maintaining software quality and facilitating collaboration among cross-functional teams.\